HimanshuLondhe/Card-Playin-AI-bot/README.md

 # Card-Playin-AI-bot-

-In this project we programmed an agent to play trick taking games such as Hearts, Spades, and Bridge.
+In this project I have programmed an agent to play trick taking games such as Hearts, Spades, and Bridge.
 Simple Trick Taking Game